 Fortunately, I have many resources to help you on your way.

-- Bee-yond Phonics: My comprehensive 250-page ebook breaks down everything you need to know to teach synthetic phonics properly.
+- Phonics & Beeyond: My comprehensive 250-page ebook breaks down everything you need to know to teach synthetic phonics properly.

-My husband and I created The Hive to be your daily teaching interface.
+My husband and I created The Hive to be your digital teaching partner.
 It has an interactive daily schedule, customisable classroom routines, and all the tools you need to stay organised daily.

 But the real magic comes from the resource library.
 There are thousands of research-based resources that you can embed into your day with the click of a button.
 There are also interactive apps to turn your new phonemic awareness and word-building habits into daily routines.